How Sleep Meditation Can Help You Achieve Your Best Rest

 Brainwave Patterns

+Just like your body rotates through sleep cycles, so do your brain waves cycle during your sleep hours.
 When you’re awake yet relaxed, your brain operates at an alpha frequency (that’s 8 to 12 hertz if you were wondering).
 However, as you start to fall asleep, your brainwaves slow to theta (4 to 8 hertz) and eventually delta (0.5 to 4 hertz) frequency levels.
 During meditation, EEGs have shown the brain settles into theta and alpha waves (instead of faster waves such as beta and gamma).
-Over time, a consistent meditation habit can increase your percentage of time spent in alpha frequency, which can improve your sleep quality and reduce stress.
+A consistent night meditation habit can increase your percentage of time spent in alpha frequency before bed, which can improve your sleep quality and reduce stress.

 Stress Reduction